Notes on Theory of Distributed Systems: Lower bounds

 Here we describe a lower bound for uniform asynchronous leader election in the ring.
 The description here is based on~\cite[\S3.3.3]{AttiyaW2004}; a slightly different presentation can also be found in~\cite[\S15.1.4]{Lynch1996}.
 The original result is due to Burns~\cite{Burns1980}.
 We assume the system is deterministic.

-The basic idea is to construct a bad execution in which $n$ processes send lots of messages recursively, by first constructing two bad $(n/2)$-process executions and pasting them together in a way that generates many extra messages.
+The proof constructs a bad execution in which $n$ processes send lots of messages recursively, by first constructing two bad $(n/2)$-process executions and pasting them together in a way that generates many extra messages.
 If the pasting step produces $Θ(n)$ additional messages, we get a recurrence $T(n) ≥ 2T(n/2) + Θ(n)$ for the total message traffic, which has solution $T(n) = \Omega(n \log n)$.

-We'll assume that all processes are trying to learn the identity of the process with the smallest id.
+We'll assume that all processes are trying to learn the identity of the process with the smallest ID.
 This is a slightly stronger problem that mere leader election, but it can be solved with at most an additional $2n$ messages once we actually elect a leader.
 So if we get a lower bound of $f(n)$ messages on this problem, we immediately get a lower bound of $f(n)-2n$ on leader election.

 To construct the bad execution, we consider ``open executions'' on rings of size $n$ where no message is delivered across some edge (these will be partial executions, because otherwise the guarantee of eventual delivery kicks in).
 Because no message is delivered across this edge, the processes can't tell if there is really a single edge there or some enormous unexplored fragment of a much larger ring.
 Our induction hypothesis will show that a line of $n/2$ processes can be made to send at least $T(n/2)$ messages in an open execution (before seeing any messages across the open edge); we'll then show that a linear number of additional messages can be generated by pasting two such executions together end-to-end, while still getting an open execution with $n$ processes.